jonbaxt/codeResearchAndExamples/AWS/AWS.ReadME.md

     - AWS Mobile Hub
         - A dashboard for easily managing multiple AWS services.
         - Provides a graphical abstraction over DynamoDB, Cognito, Pinpoint, and other services.
+            - Stuff they can do:
+                - Authentication (Cognito)
+                - Storage (S3)
+                - Serverless Functions (Lambda && API Gateway)
+                - Database (DynamoDB)
+                - Hosting (S3 and Cloudfront)
+                - Analytics and Notifications (Pinpoint)
     - AWS Amplify
         - A JavaScript Library with a bunch of helper functions for working with AWS Mobile Hub.
         - It also includes aws-amplify-react,